sreeyachatterjee/LoanSense/README.md

-Got it!
-Here's an enhanced version of your **README** with emojis and a more engaging structure. 🚀

----

 # 🚀 LoanSense - AI Loan Guidance 💰

 LoanSense is an AI-powered loan guidance assistant that helps users navigate loan eligibility and options in both **Hindi 🇮🇳 and English 🇬🇧**.
 It features an **interactive chatbot 🤖, user authentication 🔑, and a modern, responsive UI 🎨.**